Convergence of First-Order Methods for Constrained Nonconvex Optimization with Dependent Data: Introduction

-In this subsection, we state a special case of one of our main results, Theorem \ref{th: th_proj_sgd}, for a standard projected SGD algorithm with diminishing step sizes.
-Informally, a special instance of the algorithm proceeds by iterating the following two steps: \begin{description} \item[Step 1.]
-Sample $\x_{t+1}$ from a distribution conditional on $\x_{1},\dots,\x_{t}$; \item[Step 2.]
-Compute a stochastic subgradient $G(\param_{t}, \x_{t+1})$ and $\param_{t+1} \leftarrow \textup{proj}_{\Param} \left( \param_{t} - \frac{c}{\sqrt{t}} G(\param_{t}, \x_{t+1}) \right)$, \end{description} for $c > 0$.
-An important point here is that we do not require the new training point $\x_{t+1}$ to be distributed according to the stationary distribution $\pi$, nor to be independent on all the previous samples $\x_{1},\dots,\x_{t}$.
-For instance, we allow one to sample $\x_{t+1}$ according to an underlying Markov chain, so that each step of sampling is computationally very efficient but the distribution $\x_{t+1}$ conditional on $\x_{t}$ could be far from $\pi$.
-This may induce bias in estimating the stochastic subgradient $G(\param_{t}, \x_{t+1})$.
-Our analysis shows that the convergence of the algorithm and the order of the rate of convergence is not affected by such statistical bias in sampling training data.
-Informally speaking, we obtain the following result: \begin{corollary}[Informal, see Alg.~\ref{algorithm:prox_grad}, Thm.~\ref{th: th_proj_sgd} and \ref{th: th_proj_sgd_smooth}] Suppose $f$ is $\rho$-smooth and $\Param\subseteq \R^{p}$ is convex and closed.
-Furthermore, assume that the training samples $\x_{n}$ are a function of some underlying exponentially mixing Markov chain.
-Then any convergent subsequence of $(\param_{t})_{t\ge 0}$ converges to a stationary point of $g$ over $\Param$ almost surely.
-Moreover, for each $\hat{\rho}>\rho$, the following hold for the gradient mapping: Furthermore, if $\Param$ is compact, then the algorithm produces a point $\breve{\param}$ such that
+An important point here is that \textit{we do not require the new training point $\x_{t+1}$ to be distributed according to the stationary distribution $\pi$, nor to be independent on all the previous samples $\x_{1},\dots,\x_{t}$.} For instance, we allow one to sample $\x_{t+1}$ according to an underlying Markov chain, so that each step of sampling is computationally very efficient but the distribution $\x_{t+1}$ conditional on $\x_{t}$ could be far from $\pi$.
+This may induce bias in estimating the stochastic gradient $G(\param_{t}, \x_{t+1})$.

+Suppose $f$ is $\rho$-smooth; $\Param\subseteq \R^{p}$ is convex, closed; and the training samples $\x_{t}$ are a function of some underlying Markov chain mixing sufficiently fast (see Section~\ref{sec: grad_estim}).
+Under some mild assumptions used in the literature \citep{sun2018markov,lyu2022convergence,bhandari2018finite}, we establish the following convergence results for a wide range of stochastic first-order methods under non-i.i.d. data setting: